photo courtesy: Sri D.Srihari, Postal Department, Vijayawada.

 Sarangapur village near Bhodan

 Sarangpur village near Bhodan had rocky land.
-Owing to lack of rain, all the lakes and tanks in and around the village had driedup.
+Owing to the lack of rain, all the lakes and tanks in and around the village had dried up.
 There was severe drought in the village and people could not cultivate any crop in their lands.
 Since there were no crops grown, no tax could be collected.
-Hence, the ruler Nizam ordered all the Brahmins in the area to pray for rains and threatened that if it did not rain he would impose lifelong imprisonment on them.
+Hence, the ruler Nizam ordered all the Brahmins in the area to pray for rain and threatened that if it did not rain he would impose lifelong imprisonment on them.
 All the Brahmins stood in the dried lake for days together praying all the while, but there was no sign of rain.

 Sri Samarth’s prayer to bring rain

-Sri Samarth had also subsequently established Bada Sri Rama temple in the fort nearby and presently it is known as “Quilla Ramalayam”.
+Sri Samarth had also subsequently established Bada Sri Rama temple in the fort nearby and presently it is known as ‘Quilla Ramalayam’.

 Sarangapur Sri Hanuman temple